 - If you want to move your solar flood lights elsewhere, the reinstallation of the lights is also a lot quicker than in the case of wired flood lights.

 - The possibilities location-wise are nearly limitless.
-Solar flood lights can be installed almost anywhere with only one condition: it has to be a place where the panel would be exposed to the sunlight at least few hours per day.
+Solar flood lights can be installed almost anywhere with only one condition: they have to be placed where the panels would be exposed to the sunlight at least a few hours per day.

 - Solar flood lights are cheap to run.
 While solar panels still are quite costly, installing